 PuroClean restoration professionals are licensed, insured, and certified to remediate biohazard environments safely and in accordance with all applicable laws and standards.
 We understand that some events may be sensitive and must be handled with compassion and discretion.
 We bring a sense of calm back to those impacted, whether the loss is in a home, commercial property or business office.

-Traumatic events or accidents that have resulted in injury or death, need the services of certified biohazard remediation professionals.
+Traumatic events or accidents that have resulted in injury or death, need the services of certified biohazard cleanup professionals.
 Our biohazard cleaning consists of the extreme cleansing and application of EPA approved hospital grade disinfectants and then completely deodorizing the area.
 Chemical spills, blood, and human or animal remains are examples of biohazard materials that call for professional remediation.

 Bear in mind that the state is not responsible for cleaning up a crime scene.
-Once police investigators collect evidence from the scene, it is up to the property owner to seek biohazard cleaning services.
+Once police investigators collect evidence from the scene, it is up to the property owner to seek biohazard cleanup services.
 A professional cleanup company can arrive onsite only after the police have gathered all evidence related to the crime.

 In 1991, the Occupational Safety and Health Administration (OSHA) put forth a standard to protect working individuals from the potential dangers of blood or other possibly infectious materials (BOPIM).
 Infectious pathogens for example are the Hepatitis B virus, HIV, the 2019 Novel coronavirus (COVID-19), and many others.